-Unfortunately, the use of Social Security card numbers (SSN) has spun out of control, and these numbers have become a valuable commodity.
+Once upon a time Social Security Numbers were limited in use, but over time this changed.
+Fast-forward several decades and, unfortunately, the use of Social Security card numbers (SSN) has spun out of control.
+In recent years, these numbers have become a valuable commodity.
 Many criminals covet these strings of digits because they are a gateway to an illicit, but very lucrative, business - which is, of course, identity theft.

 Your Social Security card (or equivalent if not in the United States) is a valuable document and is one that should be guarded closely.
 Today many things of importance are linked in one way or another to this number.
 With so many problems existing regarding stolen SSNs, it has become more important than ever to take steps to safeguard your number and keep it as private as possible.